Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated good, with residents typically located 257 meters from the nearest stop.
-Service frequency averages 98 trips per day across all routes, equating to approximately one weekly trip per stop.
+Transport accessibility is rated as good, with residents typically located 257 meters from the nearest stop.
+Service frequency averages 98 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport